-The Ministry of Digital Affairs (MODA) said yesterday it is working with messaging app LINE on an account authentication system for government officials in an effort to prevent fraud.
+The Ministry of Digital Affairs (MODA) yesterday said it is working with messaging app Line on an account authentication system for government officials in an effort to prevent fraud.

 Photo courtesy of the Ministry of Digital Affairs

-To tackle the problem, LINE proposed developing a government official account authentication system together with MODA, Lin said.
+To tackle the problem, Line proposed developing a government official account authentication system together with MODA, Lin said.

-The account name will also display the official’s agency, followed by their title and then their name, MODA said, citing as an example: "Tainan City Government Social Affairs Bureau Social Worker Wang Hsiao-ming" (臺南市政府社會局社工王小明).
+The account name would also display the official’s agency, followed by their title and then their name, MODA said, citing as an example: "Tainan City Government Social Affairs Bureau Social Worker Wang Hsiao-ming" (臺南市政府社會局社工王小明).

 In terms of account verification, Wang Cheng-ming (王誠明), head of MODA’s Department of Digital Service, said that accounts showing a gray shield or no badge are unverified and not government-affiliated, warning the public to exercise caution.